 Choosing what to keep in and what to chop out was also a challenge.
 After editing other people’s work for several years, I’d forgotten just how hard it is to be objective with your own words.
 You’re just too damn close to see what needs to be chopped and so having one or two experienced hands to give you feedback is key.

-During this process, Virginia gave me a piece of advice that was so pertinent, I mention it in the acknowledgements of the book.
+During this process, Virginia gave me a piece of advice that was so pertinent, I mention it in the acknowledgments of the book.
 “Think of your first draft as a rocket being launched from Cape Canaveral.
 When it takes off, there is all this scaffolding that falls away as the rocket goes out into the atmosphere.
 The rocket is in the air.
 It’s taken off.
 You just need to let the scaffolding fall away now,” she said.
 And she was dead right.

 Did anything surprise you about the process of getting a book published?